andreasphil/vue-textarea2/README.md

 > ⚠️ Work in progress.
 Things are most certainly incomplete and/or broken, and will definitely change.

-- 😌 Helpful, unobtrusive UX improvements like tabs and continuing lists
+- 🤩 Helpful, unobtrusive UX improvements like tabs and continuing lists
 - 🛠️ Highly customizable to support syntax highlighting, custom lists, and more
 - ✅ Support for autocompletions for slash commands, mentions, etc.
 - 👌 Fully typed and tested
 - 🛝 Check out Tasks for a [demo](https://tasks.a13i.dev) and [example usage](https://github.com/andreasphil/tasks)

 ## Installation

+With a package manager:

 ```sh
 npm i github:andreasphil/vue-textarea2#<tag>